 Our research was rooted in intersectional and decolonial discourses, and so, the question on diversity, and institutional practices in relation to institutional language was raised.

 We quickly realized that introspection as an institution and listening to the communities and art workers that share space with us was needed.
 OCA partnered with artists and organisations, both within Norway and globally, specifically aiming at strengthening the networks with black communities in the arts and working towards pluricultural futures.
 For the introspection part, OCA had an internal workshop on anti-racist and anti-oppressive practices led by UNLRN PRJCT by Ro Avery.
 This is how the program ‘You better say our names.
 Working towards pluricultural futures’ (previously named ‘Afro-Nordic collaborations’) developed.
 The title of the programme ‘You Better Say Our Names’ is borrowed from Duduzile Mathonsi’s contribution to the programme.

-Norway, and the Nordic region at large, are home to rich artistic production by artists of the African diaspora, a truth that challenges the myth of homogeneity that is the forefront of many assumptions of the cultural landscape in the Nordic countries.
-Today we find ourselves at a critical juncture, at which there is a lack of consensus around the language we use to discuss this work and its contexts and a need to develop it further through collaborative methods.
+Norway, and the Nordic region at large, is home to rich artistic production by artists of the African diaspora.
+These contributions have been challenging the perceived homogeneity that exist in the cultural landscape of the Nordic countries.
+Today we find ourselves at a juncture, at which there is a lack of consensus around the language we use to discuss this work and its contexts and a need to develop it further through collaborative methods.

 Through seeking a path for collaborations with agents already concerned and working on these topics we aim to work jointly on re-thinking language, raising questions, and hacking the tools to switch the narratives in the socio-political art scene.

 This programme is situated at the center of local and global debates, seeking to critically engage with artistic dialogues between peers from Black communities.